 1) Be an active listener.

-Being an active listener is using nonverbal cues to show you are engaged.
-This includes leaning in towards the person you are speaking with, making eye contact, and using appropriate body language (e.g., nodding periodically).
-You should also ask questions to encourage them to continue talking.
+Being an active listener imeans using also nonverbal cues to show engagement.
+When talking to someone, try to lean in a bit, maintain eye contact, and occasionally use gestures like nodding.
+It would help to ask questions to encourage them to continue talking.
 A good strategy is to wait until they pause between sentences so that you can send a nonverbal cue or two before asking your question.

 2) Learn about your date’s interests and share your own.